 Treating Mind, Body, and Spirit

-Holistic therapies have become more and more prevalent in traditional medical environments.
-Routinely, the practices of yoga, meditation, exercise, adventure/experiential therapy and other forms of body-centric work are incorporated into physical and psychological treatment programs.
+For this reason, holistic therapies have become more and more prevalent in traditional medical environments.
+We routinely incorporate the practices of yoga, meditation, exercise, adventure/experiential therapy and other forms of body-centric work into physical and psychological treatment programs.

 Holistic Therapy as a Complement to Addiction Treatment

 In treatment for drugs or alcohol, the challenges of new-found sobriety are multi-dimensional.
-A sense of wholeness is hard won yet essential to recovery.
-It’s natural for clients in early treatment to feel disjointed, overwhelmed, disillusioned, and wrought.
-A solid drug rehabilitation program that incorporates a holistic therapeutic component alongside its clinical modalities can help clients heal, not just physically, but emotionally and spiritually as well.
+A sense of wholeness is essential to recovery.
+However, it’s natural for clients in early treatment to feel disjointed, overwhelmed, disillusioned, and wrought.
+A solid drug rehabilitation program in New Hampshire that incorporates a holistic therapeutic component alongside its clinical modalities can help clients heal both physically as well as emotionally and spiritually also.

 At our primary inpatient drug rehab centers, Green Mountain Treatment Center and New Freedom Academy, holistic therapies are built into each client’s daily schedule.
 As a complement to their 12-Step work and clinical therapies, clients will participate in the following: